FrancesCoronel/personal-website-v3/_posts/2013-08-03-potc-chest-riddle.md

 You bravely accept his challenge and he tells you that,

-> “Each chest has been incorrectly labeled.
+> "Each chest has been incorrectly labeled.
 >
 > You must chose one doubloon from one chest so that you may be then
 > afterwards correctly label the chests.